Paris Fashion Week looks to the future with the debut of Pharrell Williams - ExBulletin

 Paris Fashion Week looks to the future with the debut of Pharrell Williams

-Multi-talented star Pharrell Williams’ Louis Vuitton debut is the hottest ticket of Paris Fashion Week, which kicks off on Tuesday.
-This appointment is considered an important moment in the evolution of a multi-billion dollar industry.
+Multi-talented star Pharrell Williams’ debut at Louis Vuitton is the hottest ticket of Paris Fashion Week which kicks off on Tuesday, seen as a milestone moment in the evolution of the multi-billion dollar industry.

-The acclaimed musician, DJ and producer takes on the creative direction of the legendary French brand, hoping to capitalize on the transition to American streetwear that has helped it achieve more than $22 billion in revenue for the first times last year.

-Williams, 50, offered a teaser on social media, sharing a photo of himself outside the Musée d’Orsay with a giant hoard of heavily pregnant singer Rihanna sporting colorful Louis Vuitton bags.

 Williams’ arrival comes at a time when menswear seems to be the most exciting side of the industry.